Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

-In this section we present the unlearning principles, formal definitions, and provable guarantees for both feature and data unlearning.
-Section~\ref{s2:feature_unlearning} states the feature-unlearning principle, gives its formal definition, and provides an algorithmic implementation.
-Section~\ref{s2:data_unlearning} introduces the proposed marginal-unlearning principle for data-point unlearning, together with its formal definition and a practical implementation.
+In this section, we present the unlearning principles, formal definitions, and provable guarantees for both feature and data unlearning.
+Section~\ref{s2:feature_unlearning} states the feature-unlearning principle, gives its formal definition, and motivates its information-theoretic regularization.
+Section~\ref{s2:data_unlearning} introduces the proposed marginal-unlearning principle for data-point unlearning, together with its formal and information-theoretic definitions.
 Section~\ref{s2:sufficiency} establishes \emph{sufficiency}: when the retrain-on-retain model obtains small utility loss, marginal unlearning implies existing approximate unlearning guarantees.
-Section~\ref{s2:necessity} establishes \emph{necessity}: marginal unlearning is required for any well-regularized retrain-on-retain model.
+Section~\ref{s2:necessity} establishes a complementary \emph{necessity} statement: a well-regularized retrain-on-retain model cannot exhibit detectable inclusion leakage while satisfying marginal unlearning.